Feature Selection in Nonlinear SVMs via Local Search and Submodular Optimization: Local Search algorithms for general kernels

 The improved version of the local search algorithm proceeds as follows.
 After running \texttt{LS} starting from an initial solution $\beta^k_1$, the algorithm obtains a new solution $\beta^k_2$.
-To explore other promising regions of the feasible space, the algorithm samples the neighborhood $\mathcal{N}^2(\beta_2^k)$, generating \texttt{$\#$Samples} candidate vectors $\hat{\beta}$.
+To explore other promising regions of the feasible space, the algorithm samples the neighborhood $\mathcal{N}^2(\beta_2^k)$, generating \texttt{$\#$Samples} candidate vectors $\widehat{\beta}$.
 For each of them, the corresponding dual SVM problem is solved, and the best solution is updated if an improvement is found.
-The algorithm then moves to the best $\hat{\beta}$ identified within this sample and restarts the \texttt{LS} procedure.
+The algorithm then moves to the best $\widehat{\beta}$ identified within this sample and restarts the \texttt{LS} procedure.

+\lnote{A further enhancement of \texttt{LS$^*$} reduces the cost of the inner local search over $\mathcal{N}^1$: rather than re-fitting the dual variables for every neighbour, \texttt{LS$^*$} \emph{screens} all candidates in $\mathcal{N}^1(\beta^k)$ at the current dual solution $\alpha^k$, evaluating the objective of \eqref{prob: dual svm} at $(\alpha^k,\widehat\beta)$ without re-solving the SVM, and re-solves the SVM (the exact re-fit) only for the top fraction, the \emph{re-fit fraction} $\%$re-fit, retaining the best neighbour by the true objective.
+Re-fitting all neighbours ($\%\mathrm{re\text{-}fit}=100\%$) recovers the plain \texttt{LS}.}

 To make sure that the same neighborhood $\mathcal{N}^1(\beta^k)$ is never explored more than once, we introduce a tabu list to store all solutions $\beta^k$ whose $\mathcal{N}^1(\beta^k)$ neighborhood has already been visited.
 This list is used to avoid redundant exploration and can be integrated into \texttt{LS}.
 As a result, the algorithm may sometimes accept a new $\beta$ that leads to a worse objective function value; however, this new $\beta$ serves as a fresh starting point for \texttt{LS}, possibly guiding the search to a better region of the feasible set.
+We remark that, although the next starting point $\Tilde{\beta}$ is selected as the sampled candidate with the best objective value, this choice does not conflict with the diversification purpose of this phase.
+Indeed, the candidates are drawn from the enlarged neighborhood $\mathcal{N}^2(\beta_2^k)$, which contains \gnote{the} multi-swap moves that the single-swap neighborhood $\mathcal{N}^1$ explored by \texttt{LS} cannot reach; moreover, the tabu list forbids any already-visited $\mathcal{N}^1$ neighborhood.
+Hence $\Tilde{\beta}$ always seeds \texttt{LS} in a region genuinely different from the one just explored, and the objective value is used only as an inexpensive proxy to pick the most promising such region: the escape from the current local optimum is guaranteed by the sampling of $\mathcal{N}^2$ and by the tabu mechanism, not by the selection rule itself.